 There’s also the choice of a dedicated co-working space.
 Here, you can surround yourself with productive people and some of the big names in the Berlin blogging scene.

 Thanks to the late-night vibe, you may struggle to find a seat, even in the early hours of the morning.
 Once you’re perched comfortably, though, the ambiance should help you hit peak performance.
-St Oberholz has three cafes to check out, two of which have co-working spaces.
+St Oberholz will have nine locations by the end of 2020, five of which have co-working spaces.

 Special Interest: The cafe has an interesting lost and found collection which can be viewed on its website.

 Food: The menu changes daily (lunch costs around €7.50), or head out onto Rosenthaler Platz for a larger choice of restaurants.
 Try the inexpensive yet delicious pizza from La Pausa, a pizza restaurant across the street.

 Cost: Depending on whether you can work in a cafe or need a dedicated space to get things done, St Oberholz can cost anywhere from a few euros for a coffee, to €300 for a fixed desk and 24/7 access.
 There’s a free day trial on offer, and a digital nomad day pass costs €15.

 Monday to Thursday: 8am to midnight

 Sunday: 9am to midnight